carlosrojas/carlosrojas.github.io/content/publication/2018_Amenta_Rojas_Dihedral/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["2"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: Computational Geometry
+publication: Canadian Conference on Computational Geometry
+publication_short: CCCG

 abstract: We consider defining the embedding of a triangle mesh into $\mathbb{R}^3$, up to translation, rotation, and scale, by its vector of dihedral angles.
-On the theoretical side, we show that locally the map from realizable vectors of dihedrals to mesh embeddings is one-to-one almost everywhere.
-On the implementation side, we are interested in using the dihedral parameterization in shape analysis.
-This demands a way to visualize statistical results, for instance an average shape.
-To this end, we give a heuristic method for mapping interpolations in dihedral space to interpolations between input mesh embeddings, and we visualize statistical analyses of several families of organic shapes.
+Theoretically, we show that locally, almost everywhere, the map from realizable vectors of dihedrals to mesh embeddings is one-to-one.
+We experiment with a heuristic method for mapping straight-line interpolations in dihedral space to interpolations between mesh embeddings and produce smooth and intuitively appealing morphs between three-dimensional shapes.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.